RESEARCH

 Misinformation

-• A framework for the development and evaluation of misinformation interventions (revise & resubmit)
+• A framework for the development and evaluation of misinformation interventions (2024)

-Susceptibility to misinformation about COVID-19 vaccines: A signal detection analysis (in press)
+Susceptibility to misinformation about COVID-19 vaccines: A signal detection analysis (2024)

 Truth sensitivity and partisan bias in responses to misinformation (2023)